webplatform/docs/tutorials/Testing_web_apps/index.md

 Yepnope is an asynchronous conditional resource loader that's super-fast, and allows you to load only the scripts that your users need.
 Download it [https://github.com/SlexAxton/yepnope.js here].

 === [http://caniuse.com CanIUse] ===
 CanIUse.com is a valuable resource to check on the current support for HTML5 features in browsers, including mobile.
-If you would like to understand how to detect features on your own, read <a>http://diveintohtml5.org/everything.html</a>.
+If you would like to understand how to detect features on your own, see [http://diveintohtml5.org/everything.html Dive Into HTML5].

 If you know in advance specific browsers you need to target, there are also some great resources cataloging the features and performance of the major browsers.